e-xisto/base-router/docs/mapa.md

 ...
 ```

-En esta caso nuestro mapa quedaría así:
+En este caso nuestro mapa quedaría así:

 ```yaml
 contents: